siberianfox/g2wiki/g2-in-Studio6.md

-Instructions to set up Arduino Due in Atmel Studio6
+# Setting Up a Arduino Due Project in Studio6
+There are some links on the web to import the Arduino Due libraries into Studio6.
+That is not what this is.
+The instructions here are how to set up the Arduino Due 1.5 SAM sources as part of an Atmel Studio6 project.
+They are compiled and part of your project - not as a library.

 * Clone the Arduino github